MIBench: A Comprehensive Framework for Benchmarking Model Inversion Attack and Defense: Introduction

-To alleviate these problems, we establish the first benchmark in MI field, named \textit{MIBench}.
-For building an extensible modular-based toolbox, we disassemble the pipeline of MI attacks and defenses into four main modules, each designated for data preprocessing, attack methods, defense strategies and evaluation, hence enhancing the extensibility of this unified framework.
-The proposed \textit{MIBench} has encompassed a total of 16 distinct attack and defense methods, coupled with 9 prevalent evaluation protocols to adequately measure the comprehensive performance of individual MI methods.
-Furthermore, we conduct extensive experiments from diverse perspectives to achieve a thorough appraisal of the competence of existing MI methods, while simultaneously venturing into undiscovered insights to inspire potential avenues for future research.
-We expect that this reproducible benchmark will facilitate the further development of MI field and bring more innovative explorations in the subsequent study.
+To alleviate these problems, we establish the first comprehensive benchmark named \textit{MIBench} for MI attacks and defenses.
+Our proposed \textit{MIBench} is built upon an extensible modular-based toolbox, which has encompassed a total of 19 distinct attack and defense methods and coupled with 9 prevalent evaluation protocols to adequately measure the comprehensive performance of individual MI methods.
+Furthermore, we conduct extensive evaluation from multiple perspectives to achieve a thorough appraisal for existing MI methods, while simultaneously venturing into undiscovered insights to inspire potential avenues for future research.
+We expect that this reproducible and reliable benchmark will facilitate the further development of MI field and bring more innovative explorations in the subsequent study.
 Our main contributions are as follows:

-\begin{itemize} \item We build the first comprehensive benchmark in MI field, which serves as an extensible and reproducible modular-based toolbox for researchers.
-We expect that this will foster the development of more powerful MI attacks by making it easier to evaluate their effectiveness across multiple distinct dimensions. \item We implement 16 state-of-the-art attack methods and defense strategies and 9 evaluation protocols currently in our benchmark.
-We hope that the benchmark can further identify the most successful ideas in defending against rapid development of potential MI attacks. \item We conduct extensive experiments to thoroughly assess different MI methods under multiple settings and study the effects of different factors to offer new insights on the MI field.
-In particular, we validate that stronger model predictive power correlates with an increased likelihood of privacy leakage.
-Moreover, our analysis reveals that certain defense algorithms also fail when the target model achieves high prediction accuracy. \end{itemize}
+\begin{itemize} \item We build the first comprehensive benchmark in MI field, featuring a reliable and reproducible modular-based toolbox and comprehensive evaluation on multiple scenarios. \item We currently implement a total of 19 state-of-the-art attack methods and defense strategies and 9 standarized evaluation protocols in our toolbox. \item We conduct extensive experiments to thoroughly assess different MI attacks and defenses under multiple settings and investigate the effects of different factors to offer new insights on the MI field. \end{itemize}